 Program Educational Objectives:

-• The ability to function effectively as part of a team.
+- an ability to function effectively as a member of a technical team;

 Associate in Science Degree